Brooklyn Bridge: Towers

 Construction on the suspension towers started in mid-1872, and by the time work was halted for the winter in late 1872, parts of each tower had already been built.
 By mid-1873, there was substantial progress on the towers' construction.
-The Brooklyn side's tower had reached a height of 164 ft above mean high water, while the tower on the Manhattan side had reached 88 ft above MHW.
+The Brooklyn side's tower had reached a height of 164 ft above mean high water (MHW), while the tower on the Manhattan side had reached 88 ft above MHW.
 The arches of the Brooklyn tower were completed by August 1874.
 The tower was substantially finished by December 1874 with the erection of saddle plates for the main cables at the top of the tower.
 However, the ornamentation on the Brooklyn tower could not be completed until the Manhattan tower was finished.
 The last stone on the Brooklyn tower was raised in June 1875 and the Manhattan tower was completed in July 1876.
 The saddle plates atop both towers were also raised in July 1876.
 The work was dangerous: by 1876, three workers had died having fallen from the towers, while nine other workers were killed in other accidents.

+When the towers were completed, they were taller than any building in the city, with the exception of the spire of Trinity Church, which reached 279 ft.
+This remained the case until 1890.

 In 1875, while the towers were being constructed, the project had depleted its original $5 million budget.
 Two bridge commissioners, one each from Brooklyn and Manhattan, petitioned New York state lawmakers to allot another $8 million for construction.
 Ultimately, the legislators passed a law authorizing the allotment with the condition that the cities would buy the stock of Brooklyn Bridge's private stockholders.

 Work proceeded concurrently on the anchorages on each side.
 The Brooklyn anchorage broke ground in January 1873 and was subsequently substantially completed in August 1875.
 The Manhattan anchorage was built in less time, having started in May 1875, it was mostly completed in July 1876.
 The anchorages could not be fully completed until the main cables were spun, at which point another 6 ft would be added to the height of each 80 foot anchorage.